Frequently Asked Questions

 Campers go to the swimming pool 1 hour per week.
 All counselors must be in the pool at the same time and there are two lifeguards on site to supervise the children.

-6 and under
+Ages 6 and Under

-7 years and over
+Ages 7 and Up

 We go to the swimming pool in cases where there is a little rain.
 However, pool time is canceled during storms, heavy rain or extreme weather conditions.